 Let’s repatriate the records near Pakistan to Argentina, and remove the records in Brazil, Antarctica, and with longitude=0

-i <- acg$lon > 0 & acg$lat > 0 acg$lon[i] <- -1 * acg$lon[i] acg$lat[i] <- -1 * acg$lat[i] acg <- acg[acg$lon < -50 & acg$lat > -50, ]
+i <- acg$lon > 0 & acg$lat > 0 acg$lon[i] <- -1 * acg$lon[i] acg$lat[i] <- -1 * acg$lat[i] acg <- acg[acg$lon < -60 & acg$lat > -50, ]

 It is important to cross-check coordinates by visual and other means.
 One approach is to compare the country (and lower level administrative subdivisions) of the site as specified by the records, with the country implied by the coordinates (Hijmans et al., 1999).

-Object ‘ov’ has, for each point, the matching record from
+Object ‘ovr’ has, for each point, the matching record from

 We should ask these two questions: (1) Which points (identified by their record numbers) do not match any country (that is, they are in an ocean)?
 (There are none (because we already removed the points that mapped in the ocean)).
-(2) Which points have coordinates that are in a different country than listed in the ‘country’ field of the gbif record
+(2) Which points have coordinates that are in a different country than listed in the ‘country’ field of the GBIF record

-i <- which(is.na(cntr)) i ## integer(0) j <- which(cntr != acg$country) # for the mismatches, bind the country names of the polygons and points cbind(cntr, acg$country)[j,] ## cntr ## [1,] "27" "Argentina" ## [2,] "172" "Bolivia" ## [3,] "172" "Bolivia" ## [4,] "172" "Bolivia"
+i <- which(is.na(cntr)) i ## integer(0) j <- which(cntr != acv$country) # for the mismatches, bind the country names of the polygons and points m <- cbind(cntr[j], acg$country[j]) colnames(m) <- c("polygons", "acaule") m ## polygons acaule

 In this case the mismatch is probably because wrld_simpl is not very precise as the records map to locations very close to the border between Bolivia and its neighbors.

 points(acv[j, ], col='red', pch=20, cex=2)

 precise, and they probably should not be used in a real analysis.
 See

-getData('gadm', country='BOL', level=0) to get the national borders
+predicts::gadm(country='BOL', level=0) to get the national borders

 If you have records with locality descriptions but no coordinates, you should consider georeferencing these.
 Not all the records can be georeferenced.
 Sometimes even the country is unknown (country==“UNK”).
 Here we select only records that do not have coordinates, but that do have a locality description.

-georef <- subset(acaule, (is.na(lon) | is.na(lat)) & ! is.na(locality) ) dim(georef) ## 131 25 georef[1:3,1:13] ## species continent country adm1 adm2 ## 606 solanum acaule acaule BITTER <NA> Bolivia <NA> <NA> ## 607 solanum acaule acaule BITTER <NA> Peru <NA> <NA> ## 618 solanum acaule acaule BITTER <NA> Peru <NA> <NA> ## locality lat ## 606 La Paz P. Franz Tamayo Viscachani 3 km from Huaylapuquio to Pelechuco ## 607 Puno P. San Roman Near Tinco Palca ## 618 Puno P. Lampa Saraccocha ## lat lon coordUncertaintyM alt institution collection ## 606 NA NA <NA> 4000 PER001 CIP - Potato collection ## 607 NA NA <NA> 4000 PER001 CIP - Potato collection ## 618 NA NA <NA> 4100 PER001 CIP - Potato collection ## catalogNumber ## 606 CIP-762165 ## 607 CIP-761962 ## 618 CIP-762376
+georef <- subset(acaule, (is.na(lon) | is.na(lat)) & ! is.na(locality) ) dim(georef) ## 131 25 georef[1:3,1:13] ## species continent country adm1 adm2 ## 606 solanum acaule acaule BITTER <NA> Bolivia <NA> <NA> ## 607 solanum acaule acaule BITTER <NA> Peru <NA> <NA> ## 618 solanum acaule acaule BITTER <NA> Peru <NA> <NA> ## locality lat ## 606 La Paz P. Franz Tamayo Viscachani 3 km from Huaylapuquio to Pelechuco NA ## 607 Puno P. San Roman Near Tinco Palca NA ## 618 Puno P. Lampa Saraccocha NA ## lon coordUncertaintyM alt institution collection ## 606 NA NA 4000 PER001 CIP - Potato collection ## 607 NA NA 4000 PER001 CIP - Potato collection ## 618 NA NA 4100 PER001 CIP - Potato collection ## catalogNumber ## 606 CIP-762165 ## 607 CIP-761962 ## 618 CIP-762376

 Here is an example for one of the records with longitude = 0, using Google’s geocoding service.
 We put the function into a ‘try’ function, to assure elegant error handling if the computer is not connected to the Internet.
 Note that we use the “cloc” (concatenated locality) field.

 Before using the geocode function it is best to write the records to a table and “clean” them in a spreadsheet.
-Cleaning involves traslation, expanding abbreviations, correcting misspellings, and making duplicates exactly the same so that they can be georeferenced only once.
+Cleaning involves translation, expanding abbreviations, correcting misspellings, and making duplicates exactly the same so that they can be georeferenced only once.
 Then read the the table back into R, and create unique localities, georeference these and merge them with the original data.

 Sampling bias is frequently present in occurrence records (Hijmans et al., 2001).
 One can attempt to remove some of the bias by subsampling records, and this is illustrated below.
 However, subsampling reduces the number of records, and it cannot correct the data for areas that have not been sampled at all.
 It also suffers from the problem that locally dense records might in fact be a true reflection of the relative suitable of habitat.
 As in many steps in SDM, you need to understand something about your data and species to implement them well.
 See Phillips et al. (2009) for an approach with MaxEnt to deal with bias in occurrence records for a group of species.

-# create a RasterLayer with the extent of acgeo r <- raster(acg) # set the resolution of the cells to (for example) 1 degree res(r) <- 1 # expand (extend) the extent of the RasterLayer a little r <- extend(r, extent(r)+1) # sample: acsel <- gridSample(acg, r, n=1) # to illustrate the method and show the result p <- rasterToPolygons(r) plot(p, border='gray') points(acg) # selected points in red points(acsel, cex=1, col='red', pch='x')
+# create a SpatRaster with the extent of acgeo r <- rast(acv) # set the resolution of the cells to (for example) 1 degree res(r) <- 1 # extend (expand) the extent of the SpatRaster a little r <- extend(r, ext(r)+1) # sample: set.seed(13) acsel <- spatSample(acv, size=1, "random", strata=r) # to illustrate the method and show the result p <- as.polygons(r) plot(p, border='gray') points(acv) # selected points in red points(acsel, cex=1, col='red', pch='x')

 Note that with the

 sampling.
 This can be useful to split the data in ‘training’ and

 At this point, it could be useful to save the cleaned data set.
 For

-file <- paste(system.file(package="dismo"), '/ex/acaule.csv', sep='') acsel <- read.csv(file)
+file <- paste(system.file(package="predicts"), '/ex/acaule.rds', sep='') acsel <- readRDS(file)